 Once we receive your completed form, we’ll ask your current provider to transfer the money to us.
 If your ISA is ready to move to us, we’ll pay interest at your new rate from the day we receive your completed transfer application.
 If there is a notice period or a restriction on your old ISA that means it can’t be transferred straight away, we’ll pay interest from the day we receive the money from your old provider.

-1.1 To have a Cash ISA Saver, you must be at least 16 years old and either (a) resident in the United Kingdom for tax purposes or (b) subject to United Kingdom tax under Section 28 of the Income Tax (Earnings and Pensions) Act 2003, or married to, or in a civil partnership with, such a person.
+1.1 To open a Cash ISA Saver, you must be at least 16 years old and either (a) resident in the United Kingdom for tax purposes or (b) a Crown employee serving overseas, or married to, or in a civil partnership with, such a person.
 You must inform us if these conditions no longer apply to you.

 1.2 The Cash ISA Saver must be in your sole name and all funds deposited in it must belong to you.

 1.3 You must not pay into more than one cash ISA in any one tax year, unless you have opened a separate cash ISA to pay in an additional ISA entitlement resulting from the death, on or after 3 December 2014, of a spouse or civil partner (we refer to this as an ‘additional ISA entitlement’ in these conditions).

 1.4 HMRC ISA Regulations mean that if you do not make a deposit into your Cash ISA Saver in any tax year (other than the year of application) you will need to complete a new application form if you want to make deposits in a later year.

 2. OPENING AND RUNNING YOUR CASH ISA SAVER

 2.1 Your Cash ISA Saver will start from the date of your first deposit which must be at least £1 and be accompanied by a valid application form.
 Applications cannot be backdated.